-Laminate countertops serve as an economical and durable option for kitchens and baths but may suffer chips and scratches over time thanks to heavy use or impact from dropped objects.
-Whether your laminate countertops are looking worn or dated, or you simply want to update your space, you'll have to remove your existing countertops before replacing them with a fresh new finish.
+Laminate countertops serve as an economical and durable option for kitchens and baths but may suffer chips and scratches over time, thanks to heavy use or impact from dropped objects.
+Whether your laminate countertops are looking worn or you simply want to update your space, you'll have to remove your existing countertops before replacing them with fresh ones.
 Proper removal of laminate countertops is crucial to protect your existing cabinets, sink and other surrounding surfaces from damage so these items can be reused.

 Turn off the water to your kitchen or bathroom sink and disconnect the drain line before attempting to remove the sink.
-If you have an undermount sink, remove the screws connecting the sink to the countertops and then pull the sink out of the opening.
-If the sink is a drop-in style, use a pry bar to gently pry the sink away from the countertop.
-Once you've separated the sink from the countertop, you should be able to lift it out from the top of the opening.
+If you have a top-mount sink, remove the screws connecting the sink to the countertop and then pull the sink out of the opening.
+If the sink is an undermount, use a pry bar to gently pry the sink away from the countertop.
+Once you've separated the sink from the countertop, you should be able to remove it through the cabinet door.

 Many laminate countertops come with an integral backsplash.
 Once you've cut away any caulk connecting the backsplash to the wall, slip a pry bar between the backsplash and the top of the countertop.
 Pry it away carefully to avoid damaging the drywall.
 If the entire backsplash is glued to the wall, you may have to pry in this area as well, which will likely damage the drywall and require you to replace it later.

 To disconnect the countertop from the base cabinets, open the cabinets and look for support brackets or screws.
 The screws will likely be in the corner support blocks of each cabinet, but they could be in other locations as well.
 Use your drill or a screwdriver to remove any screws you see.
 After all visible fasteners have been removed, slip a pry bar under one corner of the countertop and pry it loose.